 Amendment 7 to the Dolphin Wahoo FMP and Amendment 33 to the Snapper Grouper FMP addresses the issue of recreational anglers not being allowed to bring dolphin fillets into the U.S. through the U.S. exclusive economic zone (EEZ) after catching them in Bahamian waters.
 The amendment addresses modification to the existing regulations concerning snapper grouper fillets.
-The objective of Amendment7/Snapper Grouper 33 is to create consistent regulations for transiting through the EEZ with Bahamian caught fish.
+The amendment was approved by the South Atlantic Council at their December 2014 meeting.